Superconducting Diode Effect in Weak Localization Regime: Abstract

 \section{Abstract}

-We study a dirty two-dimensional superconductor with Rashba spin-orbit coupling and in-plane Zeeman fields described by the nonlinear sigma model that includes short-range electron-electron interactions from the Coulomb and Cooper channels.
-The renormalized Ginzburg-Landau theory, which includes the weak localization effects at the one-loop level, is constructed by using the Keldysh functional formalism.
-It is shown that the tricritical point appears in the phase diagram.
-The superconducting diode quality factor increases divergently as the system approaches the tricritical point.
-Near the superconducting phase transition lines, the absolute value of the diode quality factor decreases due to the cooperation of localization and interactions.
-The normal conductivity of the resistive state, in which the superconducting state is destroyed by the critical current, is calculated, and localization behaviors are demonstrated.
+We study a dirty two-dimensional superconductor with Rashba spin-orbit coupling and in-plane Zeeman fields described by the nonlinear sigma model that includes the Cooper and long-range Coulomb interactions.
+The renormalized Ginzburg-Landau theory, which includes the weak localization effects at the one-loop level, is constructed using the Keldysh functional formalism.
+It is shown that the transition temperature and magnetic field, as well as the tricritical point appearing in the phase diagram, are suppressed by the interactions.
+Nevertheless, we have found a universal behavior in the high-transition-temperature regime that demonstrates the robustness of the superconducting diode effect against the interactions.
+The conductivity of the resistive states emerging after the superconducting states are destroyed by the critical current is also calculated, and localization behaviors are demonstrated.